selectivepaperclip/regalia/README.md

 RAGS, the '**R**apid **a**dventure **g**ame **s**ystem', is a set of tools to develop simple point and click games with text and images.
 There is a 'Rags Designer' used to create the games, and a 'Rags Player' to play them.
 Typically available only on Windows.

+RAGS didn't seem to get a lot of traction as a vehicle for traditional "Interactive Fiction".
+It's mostly around these days for pornography.

 ### What is Regalia?

 Rags 2.x has a 'Save To Web Format(BETA)' option available in the designer that produces a HTML/CSS/JavaScript version of the game for usage in your web browser.
 Unfortunately, since that option is 'BETA', it will only work for the simplest of games, and the design is not so great.